metatensor/metatensor/docs/src/atomistic/overview.rst

         using :py:func:`register_neighbors_autograd` before adding the neighbors
         lists to the systems.

+        We provide a set of regression tests for neighbors lists in `metatensor-torch/tests/neighbor-checks`.
+The data in these files can be used to validate that a specific engine is computing the expected set of pairs for integration with metatensor models.

 7. the engine calls the model ``forward()`` function with all the systems, the evaluations options and selected atoms, if any;
 8. the model runs and executes its calculations;